snowplow/dbt-snowplow-fractribution/README.md

 - Templating is now run almost entirely within dbt rather than the custom SQL / Jinja templating in the original Fractribution project
 - Channel changes and contributions within a session can be considered using the `snowplow__consider_intrasession_channels` variable.

-### Intrasession channels

-In Google Analytics (Universal Analytics) a new session is started if a campaign source changes (referrer of campaign tagged URL) which is used in Fractribution.
-Snowplow utilises activity based sessionisation rather than campaign based sessionisation.
-Setting `snowplow__consider_intrasession_channels` to `false` will take only the campaign information from the first page view in a given Snowplow session and not give credit to other channels in the converting session if they occur after the initial page view.

-### Filter unwanted channels
-You can specify a list of channels for the variable `snowplow__channels_to_exclude` to exclude them from analysis (if kept empty all channels are kept).
-For example, users may want to exclude the 'Direct' channel from the analysis.

 # Join the Snowplow community

 We welcome all ideas, questions and contributions!